cca/moodle-backups/readme.md

 Backup old Moodle courses to a Google Storage Bucket with a slower storage class.

 We replaced the old Google Drive archive of Moodle course backups with one stored in a Google Storage Bucket (GSB).
 Backup files are stored initially in the "coldline" storage class, reduced to "archive" after 240 days, and then deleted after 730 days using GSB Lifecycle Rules.
-The goal of using GSB like this is to save money, make management easier (e.g. the lifecycle automation), and more programmatically accessible with the scripts here.
+The goal of using GSB like this is to save money, make management easier (e.g. the lifecycle automation), and make backups more programmatically accessible.
 We have a spreadsheet index of course backups in the Libraries' InST Shared Drive folder which is used to identify backups for retrieval.

 ## Setup

-Requires fish shell, [gsutil](https://cloud.google.com/storage/docs/gsutil_install), and kubectl.
+Requires [fish shell](https://fishshell.com/), [gsutil](https://cloud.google.com/storage/docs/gsutil_install), and [kubectl](https://kubernetes.io/docs/reference/kubectl/).
 Fish and kubectl are in [homebrew](https://brew.sh).

 ```sh
 > brew install fish kubectl